-Developing a Copyright Compliance Policy or Guidelines for Your Library or Organization
+Tips for Developing a Copyright Policy or Guidelines for Your Library or Organization

-A copyright compliance policy or guidelines or best practices document can serve a variety of functions, such as:
+A copyright compliance policy, guidelines or best practices document can help you in many ways.
+It can:

 - Establish a procedure for clearing permissions in copyright-protected works